 Question 2: What are the top pharmacy apps or medicine delivery apps in Canada?

 PocketPills is the most popular pharmacy app serving in Canada.
-It sorts medication by dose and delivers it for free.
+It sorts medication by the dose and delivers it for free.

 It even provides virtual visits with physicians through its platform.